 A study of Greek prehistory and history to the end of the Hellenistic era.
 Greek achievements in art, commerce, literature, politics, religion, science, and technology are surveyed.
 S, even years.

 A survey of the prehistory, historical development, and ultimate decline in Rome.
 In addition to inquiries into the military, political, cultural, economic, and religious experiences of the ancient Romans, this course will attempt to delineate those qualities of life that were peculiarly Roman.
 S, odd years.

 HIST 345.
 The Ancient Near East.
 3 Credits.

 A course intended to acquaint the student with cultures of the ancient western Asian world.
 Egypt, Iran, Iraq, Turkey, and the Levant are the areas emphasized.
-S, even years.
+On demand.

 HIST 347.
 Seminar.
 3 Credits.

 This class reinforces the skills introduced in HIST 240 through intensive student-centered approach to the study of the past.
 The class centers upon refining individual skills in informational literacy, critical thinking and both written and oral communication through a series of focused readings, discussions and projects.
 Prerequisite: HIST 240.
 On demand.

 HIST 349.
 The Origins of Modern War.
 3 Credits.

 The course examines the military, social and technological developments that lead to the emergence of the modern way of war in the nineteenth century, from the advent of firearms and professional armies at the end of the middle ages, through the "Gunpowder Revolution" and the rise of the nation state, to the foundations of European global military dominance and the "nation at war" of the French Revolution and Napoleon.
 On demand.